davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 };
 ```

 We will be iterating on this code throughout the post, so make sure you get it before moving on.
-All good/ Then here's a puzzle for ya:
+All good?
+Then here's a puzzle for ya:

 There's a bug in this queue, and I'm wondering if you can find it.
 When you run this on a real computer, sometimes `poll()` returns true without giving you an entry.
 That is, `poll()` returns true, but `entry` is still null &mdash; even though the producer enqueued something non-null.
 Here's a repro program that sometimes demonstrates the issue: